GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

   }
 $ <eq:ssl:multi_source:decoding_unknown_sources>
 The neighborhood threshold $colMath(sigma_n, #olive)$ must be defined carefully for this process to succeed.
-If too low, some high frequency noise in the heat map could lead to several false positive angle detections.
+If too low, some high frequency noise in the spatial spectrum could lead to several false positive angle detections.
 On the other hand, a too high value for $sigma_n$ might cause two close peaks to be wrongly identified as a single one, thus missing a positive detection.
 We have found $sigma_n = 8°$ to be a satisfying value.

 #gaet[
   Is it interesting to describe the local maximum extraction process ?
-  According to me, there is obviously no novelty here, but it can eat up some space...
+  According to me, there is obviously no novelty here (as for the entire section...), but it can eat up some space.
 ]

 When the number $colMath(z, #eastern)$ of active sources is known, @eq:ssl:multi_source:decoding_unknown_sources can be adapted as: